Niyonkuru2/bteck-usermanagement/server/ReadMe.md

 Being transparent as required:

-* ❗ No pagination implemented yet on `/user/users`
-* ❗ Input validation is minimal (could be improved with Joi/Zod)
+*  Input validation is minimal (could be improved with Joi/Zod)
-* ❗ No rate limiting or security hardening (helmet, etc.)
+*  No rate limiting or security hardening (helmet, etc.)
-* ❗ JWT stored in response body (frontend should secure it)
+*  JWT stored in response body
-* ❗ No refresh token mechanism
+*  No refresh token mechanism
-* ❗ Error handling could be more structured (centralized middleware)

 ---